History of the Utah National Guard

 The "Concord Minuteman" monument in Concord, Massachusetts.

 Brigham Young displayed this flag as he recruited fellow members of the Church to join the Mormon Battalion to serve in the Mexican War.
 The beehive on the flag had been painted over with an eagle.
 It bear’s part of the National Guard’s motto: “Always ready.
 Always there.”
 Not only was this was the first American flag to fly over Los Angeles, but it was also the first standard with a grizzly bear to fly over California.

-The silhouette of a Mormon Battalion soldier appears on the shoulder sheeve insignia of 97th Troop Command, taken from the Gilbert Riswold monument on Capitol Hill, in Salt Lake City, Utah.
+A statue of a Mormon Battalion soldier at Gilbert Riswold monument on Capitol Hill, in Salt Lake City, Utah.

 Mormon Battalion survivors’ 50-year reunion, 1896, Utah.